LeslieDancey/FME_Desktop_Advanced/conditional_attribute_values.md

 The final dialog will look like this.

 The final test will be similar to the very first, with only two conditions, so it will be an AND rather than a Composite test.

+It is very important to keep these in the correct order; otherwise a feature may pass the tests in the wrong order and be given a lesser risk than expected.

+The TestFilter transformer will now look like this:

+**10)** Add AttributeCreator

+Add an AttributeCreator connected to each TestFilter output port.
+Use the AttributeCreator to create the correct FloodRisk attribute (and value) for each output port (i.e. Port 1: FloodRisk = 1).